 Before we jump into that though, I’ll begin with a disclaimer.
 When a presentation fizzes and fails like a damp firework on New Year’s Eve, it’s rarely the presenter’s fault.
-In fact, the blame usually sits with the slides.
-No matter how hard the presenter tries, the presentation won’t go off with a bang if their slides are boring and ineffective.
+In fact, often the blame sits with the slides.
+Unless your slides are at least half-decent, it’s pretty hard to make your presentation go off with a bang.
 Slides should be visual, exciting, and compelling and it’s the presenter’s job to bring them to life.
-It doesn’t matter how good your presentation skills are, if your slides are more sad squibs than rainbow rockets, you’ll lose your audience’s attention.
+Even with good presentation skills, for most normal people, if your slides are more sad squibs than rainbow rockets, you’ll lose your audience’s attention.

 So once you’ve got effective, visual slides then – and only then – is it time to focus on the soft skills that will polish your delivery.